 The 2012 RSPB Nature of Farming award goes to partridge shoot champion, after three GWCT members made final selection.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Shoot owner Henry Edmunds is the winner of the RSPB Telegraph Nature of Farming award for 2012.

 Henry, who owns the Cholderton Estate, a 1,600ha mixed organic farm in Wiltshire, is a lifelong member of the Game & Wildlife Conservation Trust (GWCT) and has been involved in several of its projects.